aboutcode-org/aboutcode/docs/source/aboutcode-toolkit/specification.rst

 - license_url: URL to the license text for the component.

-- license_expression: The license expression that apply to the component.
-You can separate each identifier using " or " and " and " to document the relationship between multiple license identifiers, such as a choice among multiple licenses.
+- license_expression: The DejaCode license expression that apply to the component.
+You can separate each identifier using " or " and " and " to document the relationship between multiple license identifiers, such as a choice among multiple licenses (No special characters are allowed).

-- license_name: The license short name for the license.
+- license_name: The DejaCode license short name for the license (No special characters are allowed).

-- license_key: The license key(s) for the component.
+- license_key: The DejaCode license key(s) for the component (No special characters are allowed).

 Optional Boolean flag fields